First Minister urges union to listen to members over school support staff strike

 Unison has said its local government committee will meet early in the coming week to discuss and agree the next stage of industrial action, with the details released in due course.

+“And our members should be provided with all the details they need to take an informed decision in our consultative ballot.

+“We look forward to hearing from the First Minister and Cosla in the coming days.
+In the meantime, and whilst we remain in dispute, we continue planning for the next stage of our industrial action.”

-It warned that any future strike days are likely to be even bigger than the ones this week since as it has welcomed several thousand new members.
+The union previously warned that any future strike days are likely to be even bigger than the ones this week as it has welcomed several thousand new members.